CursedWizard/react-native-navigation-bottom-sheet/README.md

 Returns a boolean indicating whether the bottom sheet is opened or not.

-## :warning: Take into account.
+## :warning: Take into account

-I developed and tested the component primarily on android devices and even though, theoretically, it should also work on IOS, I can't test it and thus vouch that it will function the same way.
+I developed and tested the component primarily on Android devices and even though, theoretically, it should also work on iOS, I can't test it and thus vouch that it will function the same way.

 ## :clipboard: Roadmap

 The project is still in development and here's a list of features / fixes i am planning to address:

 - [x] add decay animation for scrolling (29.08.2021)
-- [ ] add support for FlatList and SectionList (wrapper around these functions)
+- [ ] add better support for FlatList and SectionList (for now there are only wrappers)
 - [ ] add more options for customization
 - [ ] add an option to automatically adjust bottom sheet height based on scrolling content
 - [ ] add an option to dynamically change opacity of the bottom sheet